regolith-labs/steel/README.md

 ### Validation

-Steel provides a library of composable functions for validating account data.
-You can chain these functions together to validate arbitrary account state and parse it into whatever type you need.
+Use chainable parsers and assertion functions to validate account data.

 ```rs
 use example_api::prelude::*;